SACA: Selective Attention-Based Clustering Algorithm: Methods

 \subsection{Algorithm}

-In summary, SACA addresses limitations found in traditional density-based clustering methods which often rely heavily on user-defined parameters and may struggle with datasets containing clusters of differing densities.
-By minimizing dependency on such input parameters, SACA achieves a more autonomous and user-friendly clustering process.
-By default, the proposed method is fully automated and does not require any user-defined parameters.
-If the initial results are unsatisfactory, a single parameter, the Attention Selectivity Coefficient ($C$), can be adjusted.
-This parameter limits the inclusion of samples from sparse areas during the formation of the initial clusters and allows focusing on the fundamental structure of the clusters.
-Such structures exist not only as the central areas of convex clusters but also as the high-density areas for variously shaped clusters.
+SACA is designed to overcome common limitations of traditional density-based clustering methods, which often depend heavily on carefully tuned parameters and struggle with clusters of varying densities.
+By minimizing reliance on user-defined parameters, SACA operates in a more autonomous and user-friendly manner.
+As will be shown in our results, SACA performs well in most cases in its default configuration, requiring no parameter tuning.
+When initial clustering results are unsatisfactory, the Attention Selectivity Coefficient can be adjusted.
+Increasing $C$ limits the inclusion of sparsely distributed points when forming initial cluster cores, thereby focusing the algorithm on the fundamental structure of each cluster.
+These core structures correspond to the high-density regions of arbitrarily shaped clusters.

-The algorithm proceeds in two main steps (Fig. \ref{fig:Figure 2}).
-During the first step, it calculates the minimum distances for each data point using a distance matrix, discard outliers among these minimum distances, compute a global threshold to differentiate core points from potential noise, and use the Attention Selectivity Coefficient ($C$) and the threshold $T$ to identify high-density regions and form robust core clusters.
-In the second step, the algorithm expands clusters by assigning remaining data points based on their proximity to either the cluster centers or to nearby assigned points, resulting in the final clustering structure.

-Through these steps, the algorithm dynamically adapts to the dataset's intrinsic properties, automatically adjusting thresholds, and minimizing human intervention.
-The pseudo-code in Algorithm \ref{algo:saca} provides an overview of the algorithm's logic and key operations.
-In this pseudo-code, $0^N$ refers to an array of zeros of shape $N$.
-The computational complexity of SACA is dominated by the pairwise distance matrix construction, which requires $O(N^2)$ time and space.